 What we like: Just-right warmth, stretchy and comfortable fit, and a great price.

-What we don’t: Pants are prone to showing wear over time.
+What we don’t: Material is prone to showing wear over time.

 For a super clean resort pant with a great fit and just-right warmth, give the Legendary Pant from Helly Hansen a look.
 The 2-layer waterproof shell is ideal for those who aren’t frequently working up a sweat—and helps keep costs in check—and the Legendary has a touch of PrimaLoft in the butt and knees for cold rides on the lift.
-We also like the lightweight feel and simple design from the Norwegian company, which comes in a variety of colors and should go with just about any jacket combination.
+We also like the lightweight feel and simple design from the Norwegian company, which comes in a variety of colors to match just about any jacket combination.

 In terms of movement, the Legendary incorporates a mechanical stretch fabric that offers extra "give," which is great for both sidecountry hikes and downhill travel.
-The fit also hits a great middle ground for many riders: It’s not overly bulky like many options in its price range, but there’s still plenty of room for most folks to layer underneath.
+The fit also hits a great middle-ground for many riders: It’s not overly bulky like many options in its price range, but there’s still plenty of room for most folks to layer underneath.
 Our main issue is with the durability of the fabric.
 The relatively thin materials and price-conscious build aren’t quite up to par with Patagonia’s Storm Shift below or Arc’teryx’s Sabre above, and the pants will show more wear over time.
-But the Legendary costs far less than those alternatives, and its blend of comfort, price, and performance earn it our top resort pick.
+But the Legendary costs far less than those alternatives, and its blend of comfort, price, and performance earns it our top resort pick for multiple years running.

 See the Men's Helly Hansen Legendary See the Women's Helly Hansen Legendary